 What's happened

-At the 98th Academy Awards, 'Sinners' won four awards including Best Actor for Michael B. Jordan, while 'One Battle After Another' took home six awards, including Best Picture and Best Director.
-Both films received multiple nominations and are now available to watch at home.
+The 98th Academy Awards saw 'Sinners' and 'One Battle After Another' dominate the night, with record nominations and multiple awards.
+'Sinners' won four Oscars, including Best Actor for Michael B. Jordan, while 'One Battle After Another' took home six awards, including Best Picture and Best Director.
+Both films highlight Scottish locations and talent, marking a significant year for UK cinema.

 What's behind the headline?